Posted on: April 30, 2021

 Building operational resilience that scales across your organization starts with truly understanding the criticality of your business operations and processes and how they are intricately linked to one another.
 You need to understand how your business works, how it breaks, and measures you can take to fix it and lessen future risks.
 You must effectively explore every aspect of your business so you can identify points of friction, single points of failure, and key risks and understand exactly which actions you need to take next to mitigate impact.
 Siloed, antiquated data collection processes hamper your organization’s ability to do this effectively, and executives are taking note.

 Organizations cannot afford to make critical decisions based on incomplete or inaccurate data.
-Investment in technology to interpret real-time data, better understand patterns and trends, and improve business operations is essential.
+Investment in risk management software to interpret real-time data, better understand patterns and trends, and improve business operations is essential.
 Historically, investments in technology have been focused on automation and cost savings.
 While those benefits remain critically important, executive mindsets are shifting quickly and drastically to appreciate the elevated role technology plays in an organization’s strategic priorities, particularly in economic recovery after COVID-19.
 In a McKinsey global survey of executives from July 2020, respondents acknowledged that COVID-19 has accelerated the digitization of their customer and supply chain interactions and recognized the integral, strategic role that technology plays as a critical component of the business.
 In the survey of executives, the top three responses on their organization’s strategic posture toward technology were: investing more in technology to create a competitive advantage, modernizing core technology capabilities to keep up with competitors, and refocusing the entire business around digital technologies.
 In order to meet the evolving needs of the market, executives are realizing that implementing resiliency with a trusted technology partner facilitates new opportunities to transform the business, deliver on customer expectations, and thrive in the midst of broadscale change.

 Fusion enables organizations to understand how their end-to-end business services are delivered, capture all the components required to operate their business processes, and easily link processes to other processes, sites, and associated risks.
 Fusion customers interviewed for our ROI report in July 2020, commissioned by Hobson & Co, reported a 75% reduction in time spent on organizational modeling to map data and processes in a consistent and accurate manner, providing the ability to explore dependencies and potential impacts and shift focus to the most significant areas of risk.
 By knowing your organization inside and out, you are more prepared to protect and take the risks necessary to grow your business.